MLD3/brain_age_prediction/README.md

                         as opposed to concatenating all regions along the depth channel.
   --align ALIGN         Set to 1 to align channels, maximizes the intersection.
+					    Obsolete feature, will lead to a worse performance.
   --numberTrials NUMBERTRIALS
                         Number of repeated models to run.
+  --padding PADDING
-  --padding PADDING     Set this to an integer to crop the image to the brain
-                        and then apply `padding` amount of padding.
+						Set this to an integer to crop the image to the brain and then apply `padding` amount of padding.
+						Obsolete feature, will lead to a worse performance.
   --batchSize BATCHSIZE
                         Batch size to train with.
 Default is 4.
   --pheno PHENO         Specify 1 to add phenotypics to the model.